snapshot-labs/snapshot-docs/space-handbook/voting-threshold.md

 You can use the `math` strategy flexibly with various tokens and networks.
 This example demonstrates how to set a threshold taking into account tokens on different chains.
 {% endhint %}

 `Math` strategy is powerful in its composability.
-It allows you to apply common mathematical operations to the outputs of Voting Strategies.
+It allows you to apply common mathematical operations to the outputs of Voting strategies.

-As an example, you can take a square root of the Voting Power calculated by [erc20-balance-of](https://snapshot.org/#/strategy/erc20-balance-of), or the lower (`min`) value out of two different Voting Strategies.
+As an example, you can take a square root of the Voting power calculated by [erc20-balance-of](https://snapshot.org/#/strategy/erc20-balance-of), or the lower (`min`) value out of two different Voting strategies.
 You can see all possibilities on the [strategy page](https://snapshot.org/#/strategy/math).

 #### How to set it up for a multichain scenario?

-If the Voting Power calculated for your space is based on tokens on different chains and you want to set a minimum threshold defining if a user is eligible to vote, you can use the `a-if-lt-b` operand.
+If the Voting power calculated for your space is based on tokens on different chains and you want to set a minimum threshold defining if a user is eligible to vote, you can use the `a-if-lt-b` operand.
 Don't worry if it sounds cryptic, we will go through it step by step.&#x20;

 | Operation   | Operand count | Description               |
 | ----------- | ------------- | ------------------------- |